maa-34/salesforce-flow-collection-sort-gack-error/README.md

 - SortCommittedValueAndUncommittedValue : Causing the GACK Error when executing from the Salesforce.com window.
 - UnSortCommittedValueAndUncommittedValue : Not causing the GACK Error.
 ## Execute Flow
-Executing flow from Apex is not error but has no output.
+Executing flow from Apex is not error.
 ```
 $ sf apex run --file ./scripts/apex/callflow.apex --target-org <<YOUR SCRATCH ORG ALIAS>>
 ```